akmiccom/dailydictation/markdown/DailyDictation_conversation_English.md

 ## 25. Travelling by Air

+Do I check in here for Air Canada to Mexico?
+You already have your ticket?
+Yes.
+Here you are.
+Thank you.
+Can you put your luggage up here, please?
+Sure, I have three suitcases.
+We allow only two pieces.
+You'll have to pay an extra charge.
+Oh!
+Can I carry this one with me?
+No, I'm sorry.
+It won't fit under your seat.
+That's $45.
+Here you are.
+Thank you.
+You can choose your seat.
+A window seat or aisle seat?
+I'd like a window seat, please.
+Fine.
+Seat 15A.
+Here's your ticket and your boarding pass.
+Enjoy your flight!

 ## 26. At the Customs

+Good morning.
+Can I see your passport?
+Certainly.
+Here it is.
+Yes, that's all right.
+Have you got anything to declare?
+Yes, I have.
+I've got some whisky and some cigarettes.
+How much whisky have you got?
+A litre.
+That's all right.
+And how many cigarettes have you got?
+200.
+Fine.
+What about perfume?
+Er...
+No, I haven't.
+Good.
+Open your case, please.
+Pardon?
+Open your case, please.
+Open it now!
+Oh, dear!
+Look at this!
+You've got 3 bottles of whisky, 400 cigarettes and a lot of perfume!
+Does that mean I can't go?

 ## 27. A New Baby

+Well, hello, Mr Wallace.
+You seem unusually happy today.
+I just became a father!
+Congratulations.
+A boy or a girl?
+You never saw such a cute girl.
+Nine pounds, three ounces... and as cute as a button.
+Doesn't this call for cigars?
+Oh, yes.
+I forgot about the cigars.
+Here, have one.
+Thank you.
+How's your wife?
+She's just fine.

 ## 28. Is English Difficult?

+Where are you going?
+To Canada.
+Why are you going there?
+I'm going to learn English;
+there's a school there that has an excellent program.
+Is learning English going to be difficult?
+Yes.
+I have to study and practice a lot.
+Where's your school?
+It's in a town called St. Catharines in Ontario.
+I'm jealous, I'll bet you're excited.
+Yes, but I'm also really nervous.

 ## 29. Washing His Car

+Where's Kevin?
+He's in front of the house.
+What is he doing?
+Washing his car.
+Not again?
+Yes, he takes good care of his car.
+But he never cleans his room.
+I know.
+It's always dirty.
+And nothing is in order.
+You're right.
+His room is a mess.
+Maybe he should move into the car!

 ## 30. At the Restaurant

+This is a big menu.
+Yeah, what are you getting?
+Chicken, peas, and baked potatoes.
+I don't know what to get.
+They have very good turkey.
+I had turkey yesterday.
+How about steak?
+Perfect.
+I'll get steak and mashed potatoes.
+What vegetable are you getting?
+I'm not getting any.
+I don't like vegetables.

 ## 31. When's the Baby Due?

+I have some good news.
+What is it?
+Lisa is going to have a baby.
+That's great!
+I'm so happy for her.
+Me too!
+Do they want a boy or a girl?
+A girl.
+When's the baby due?
+In the beginning of September.
+I'm gonna phone Lisa tonight.
+That's nice.
+Say hello for me.

 ## 32. Bus Stop

+Jean!
+Barbara!
+Do you work around here?
+Yes, I work in that building across the street.
+Really?
+What do you do?
+I work in a law office, I'm a secretary.
+Oh, that's interesting.
+What about you?
+What do you do?
+I work at Duru Restaurant.
+Oh... are you a cook?
+No, I'm a waitress.
+That's a really hard job; I don't envy you.
+Me neither!
+Do you live alone, Jean?
+No, I don't.
+I live with my family.
+How about you?
+I'm married now.
+I got married last year.
+Really?
+Congratulations!
+Who did you marry?
+His name's Jeff Hunt.
+He lives in my building.
+Oh, what does he do?
+He's a doctor.
+How wonderful, I'm very happy for you!

 ## 33. Gardening